What´s it like to be completely sober?

 I was faced head on with even more personal problems and insights into my personality and toxic behaviour traits.
 There was literally nowhere to run, and I found myself struggling to get out of bed as it was all too much.

-I was going through some family and relationship problems at the time as well and so this obviously didn’t help but I realise that I was, and have been for a long time– DEPRESSED
+I was going through some family and relationship problems at the time as well and so this obviously didn’t help but I realise that I was, and have been for my whole life – DEPRESSED

 When I realised this, it made total sense and seemed obvious as day.
 I had always thought I couldn’t be depressed because only depressed people get depressed.
 But obviously I was one of those depressed people.

-Sane people don’t drink until they throw up or pass out every time starting at the age of 11.
+Sane people don’t become addicts at the age of 12.
 This was actually something that my Therapist had to make me understand.

 Depressed / people suffering with personality disorders / identity issues turn to drugs as an escape method.
 This of course does not mean that all people that take drugs have issues.
 Drugs are a wonderful pleasure of life so long as you use them responsibly.
 The tough part is using them responsibly.